Generating HAR files and analyzing web requests

 Visualizing Timeline Recordings

-In order to visualize Timeline Recordings generate by Safari you need to:
+To visualize Timeline Recordings generated by Safari, you need to:

 1. go to Safari > Preferences > Advanced.

-2. Mark the checkbox "Show Develop menu in menu bar".
+2. Mark the "Show Develop menu in the menu bar" checkbox.

-3. That will enable the Develop menu on which you can find "Show Web Inspector".
+3. That will enable the Develop menu, where you can find "Show Web Inspector."

 4. At the top of the Web Inspector area, click "Timelines" and then "Import" on the right side.